 That first cast a smooth underhand pitch with a Pumpkin “Big Jig” and a brown grub trailer.
 The bait slides into the water with hardly a splash, slides down the old log, and “TIC” the line jumps and bait swims to the side you set hard and a fat 5lb bass fish breaks water “what a feeling”.

-As the days begin getting warmer, our thoughts move from the hunting season to the fishing season.
-Most of us have broken down our firearms, cleaned and oiled them down and stored them away until September, when dove season opens.
-Of course, spring turkey hunters still have one or two out, but other than that, hunting season is over, its time to go bass fishing.
+As the days begin getting warmer, spring fever kicks and its time to go bass fishing.
 With the warmer days and nights, come warmer water temperatures.
 That equates to the fish moving into shallower water on our local lakes, creeks, rivers and ponds.
-This is a time when most fish become active again and easier to catch.
+This is a time when most fish become active again and are easier to catch.

 Ok, the forecast calls for lows in the 20's and highs in the 30's.
 Winds will be 15-25 mph.
 Unless you are really on a great pattern and catching lots of bass fish or you have a tournament to fish, chances are you'd rather stay in the warm confines of your home than be out on the water.
 I know I would.
 So what's a guy or gal to do?
 You can only wipe the boat down so many times.